openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/interfaces.rst

         set color(x: string)
     }

-A class that implements an interface may also use a short or a long notation:
+A class that implements an interface can also use a short or a long notation:

 .. code-block:: typescript